Current and Upcoming Botanical Art Classes by Heeyoung Kim

 An Intensive course with lots of detailed technique demos, meaningful assignments and constructive feedback.
 Informative PDFs prepared by Kim will help students understand the drawing process naturally and logically.
 Kim’s deep understanding on the medium helps students experience the whole drawing process from a completely different perspective.
 Many students from the past workshops told that they went through a breakthrough moment via this course.

 PDF and Zoom link will be emailed the day before of each session.
-All classes will be recorded for students to review.
-5 Saturdays, 3 - 6 pm, CT, Fee: $310.
+Classes will be recorded for students to review.
+5 Thursdays, 10 am - 1 pm, CT, Fee: $310.
 For registration, Click Here

 You Can and Should Control Everything!
 Watercolor paintings in general look loose and spontaneous, which is the charm of the medium.
 When it comes to a traditional botanical art/illustration style, however, it is far from being loose and spontaneous.
 Perfect renderings including ‘clean-but-not-hard’ edges, soft blending and gradation, accurate descriptions of the plant subject in shape, color and texture, etc are critical to create a botanical artwork of good quality.